ihor-delta/ex-ethics/README.md

 - [Links](#links)
 - [Epilogue](#epilogue)

-# Ethics of Existance
+# Ethics of Existence

 As part of the discussion, I will try to answer the question: _"in what manner should we exist in reality, in the sense of how should we act in relation to reality?"_

-## Why I call it "Ethics of Existance"?
+## Why I call it "Ethics of Existence"?

 This name was chosen as the most suitable within the framework of the ethics of human existence because this discussion answers the question: _How should we exist in reality [what should we do and in what manner]?_